Navigation auf uzh.ch

 500 CHF.

-Note: The course fees do not cover lunch, except dinner on Thursday evening and beverages and snacks provided during breaks.
+Note: The course fees do not cover lunch, except Pizza on Monday evening, dinner on Thursday evening and beverages and snacks provided during breaks or during lectures.

 Credit points